dragoon/tmd-primer/README.md

 ## Data
 The data is generated synthetically based on common sense assumptions.
 Outliers in the data represent faulty sensor readings, which often happens in real life (wrong geo-positions, acceleration).
-For simplicity, a single feature representing the speed of a device is used.
+For simplicity, **a single feature representing the speed of a device is used**.
 The [Data generation](rnnprimer/Data%20generation.ipynb) notebook describes the data generation methodology in detail.

 ## List of notebooks